powersync-ja/self-host-demo/demos/supabase/README.md

 ## Getting Started

+Make sure you are using the latest version of the Supabase CLI.
 If you don't have the Supabase CLI installed, follow the [instructions](https://supabase.com/docs/guides/local-development/cli/getting-started#installing-the-supabase-cli).

 Then, copy the environment variables template file